-VII.
+VIII.
 CONCLUSION AND FUTURE WORK

 An enhanced understanding of the exchange between the user and the system on-road and the resulting effects on trust, will aid in the design of safer, more efficient automated systems.
-Further analysis of driver emotional response and/or behavioral cues in correlation with specific driving events and vehicle behaviors (i.e., hands-off, overtaking a vehicle) are of interest due to the relationship between emotion and TiA scores observed in this study.
-FER accuracy could also be improved by means of data augmentation or by training the network on a more robust dataset.
+A method for correlating FER data and TiA scores is presented here which may be explored in future studies.
+FER accuracy in terms of both detection and classification could be improved by means of data augmentation or by training the network on a more robust dataset, should it be used again in the future.
+Running further test drives without a moderator in vehicle may result in different FER scores.
 Analysis with an emotion recognition method specifically for driver speech may also be insightful, especially with the movement towards voice user interfaces in-vehicle.
 The finding that all participants who reported a decrease in trust after the drive came from a similar demographic (>30 years of age, ten or more years of driving experience) warrants further investigation.

-The findings presented here support future research of trust in semi-autonomous vehicles and other applications of human-automation interaction.
+The results presented here support future research of trust in vehicle automation and other applications of FER invehicle.
 More research is needed to improve the understanding of the development of trust in automation, in order to aid the user in their acceptance of this safety-critical technology.
 Tackling issues of trust in ADAS today lays the groundwork for the acceptance of higher levels of autonomy in the future, eventually leading to fewer deaths, less injury, disability and a safer more enjoyable on-road experience for all.